Twin Acres Riding Stables

 The covered jumping arena is 20,000 sq ft compared to nearby homes <4,000 sq ft.

-The proposed development is in a basin, resembling a football field.
+The proposed development is in a basin, resembling a huge football field.
 Surrounding homes represent the stands (several at field level).
 Residents would be unwilling spectators of every commercial activity, experiencing all the environmental impacts (odors, light, noise, flies, loose dogs, dust, etc.) associated with a large commercial equestrian operation.

 ~Standard 5-250.B.2: Compatibility, Standard 5-250.B.4: Design Minimizes Adverse Impact